 - Treating the external entry points (windows, doors, eaves, foundation, weep holes, etc) to prevent scorpions from entering the home at all!

-None of the scorpions in Texas are considered “deadly” however, if you are stung by one you will experience a sharp and immediate pain.
+None of the scorpions in Texas are considered deadly; however, if you are stung by one you will experience sharp and immediate pain.
 This will lead to localized swelling that may last from a few hours to, in some cases, persisting for days.
-Although not life threatening, it is like being in a car wreck; something you do not ever forget.
+Although not life-threatening, it is quite painful and unforgettable.

 Scorpions are great climbers and can easily climb trees or the sides of homes.
 They are nocturnal by nature, so most of their activity is at night.
 They can make their bodies very flat so once in the attic area or wall voids, they work their way into our living space through light fixtures, switch plates, plumbing wall penetrations, and A/C ductwork openings into rooms. (they do not come down the duct itself but around the duct where it comes through the wall).

 If scorpions are getting into your home, it's best to call a professional.
 We offer free scorpion inspections.

 Are scorpions getting in your home?